 In the Trenches with the Creators: How Multiple Teams Got Together to Make this Come True

 Various disciplines within our cross functional team came together to whip out this widget by quipping their expertise to the end product.

-While fares are governed entirely by market conditions, it’s important for us to explain the economics to customers.
-As a customer-centric company, we aim to make the consumers feel like they own their decisions, which they can take based on full information.
-And this is the role of Behavioral Scientists at Grab!
+While fares are governed entirely by market conditions, it’s important for us to explain the economics to consumers.
+As a consumer-centric company, we aim to make the consumers feel like they own their decisions, which they can take based on full information.
+And this is the role of Behavioural Scientists at Grab!

-In guiding the customers through the information, Behavioural Science team had the following three objectives in mind while building this Travel Trends widget:
+In guiding the consumers through the information, Behavioural Science team had the following three objectives in mind while building this Travel Trends widget: